 That’s not sinister.
 That’s just how a 5 sees the world.

-In 2012, Facebook’s data team ran an experiment on 689,000 users without their knowledge.
-They tweaked what showed up in News Feeds to see whether they could make people feel happier or sadder.
+In 2012, Facebook’s own data team ran an experiment on 689,000 users without their knowledge.
+They tweaked News Feeds to see whether they could make people feel happier or sadder.
 They could.
 The study was published in 2014, the public was horrified, and Facebook essentially shrugged.
+Internal A/B test, perfectly within terms of service, emotions are just inputs.

-The Cambridge Analytica story is the Type 5 thesis made literal.
-In 2014, a researcher named Aleksandr Kogan built a Facebook app called “This Is Your Digital Life”—a personality quiz.
+In 2014, an outside researcher named Aleksandr Kogan built a Facebook app called “This Is Your Digital Life”—a personality quiz.
 Users took it, and the app harvested not just their data but the data of all their friends.
 Around 87 million profiles ended up in a political targeting operation that would later work for the Cruz campaign, the Trump campaign, and Brexit.
+That wasn’t an internal experiment.
+That was a third-party exfiltration of data the platform should never have exposed in the first place.

-Read that sentence again.
 The vector was a personality quiz.
 On a platform built by a 5.
 Weaponized by a firm whose entire premise was that you could model the voting public as a psychological system and nudge it.
+The Type 5 thesis showed up wearing its own clothes.

-When the story broke in 2018, Zuckerberg’s response wasn’t emotional.
+Different incidents, opposite legal exposure, same diagnosis: Facebook treated emotional manipulation as a feature spec because that’s what it was to the people running it.
+When the Cambridge Analytica story broke in 2018, Zuckerberg’s response wasn’t emotional.
 It was procedural.
 An audit.
 A congressional hearing delivered with the affect of a very well-prepared student defending a thesis.
 The man was processing public outrage as a problem spec.
-Which is exactly what a 5 does when a 5’s platform gets caught being a 5’s platform.

 That’s the blind spot at planetary scale.
 Not malice.
 Not even indifference.
 Just an incapacity to feel the thing the public was feeling.